ishxn69/Algorithms/README.md

 # Algorithms
-Useful algorithm codes to be reused.
+Useful algorithm codes for revision and reuse.